 Design Guidelines

 - Provide guidance.
-It’s important to provide some type of guidance during the inquiry learning experience, particularly for those less familiar with the topic.
-Due to the the limits of working memory capacity, cognitive resources can be taxed with too many irrelevant details in an entirely exploratory approach.
-With guidance, however, mental resources can be directed at acquiring knowledge.
+It’s important to provide sufficient guidance during the learning experience, particularly for those less familiar with the topic.
+Due to the the limits of working memory capacity, a person’s cognitive resources can be taxed if there are too many details.

 - Select examples carefully.
 If you are asking learner’s to construct generalized concepts and principles, choose examples that have similar relevant attributes.
 Ensure your examples also have a wide variety of irrelevant attributes, which will help learners form broad and accurate generalizations.
 See Six Ways to Use Examples and Non-examples.